DurhamARC/classroom-abm/README.md

 python multilevel_analysis.py
 ```

-### Running the multi-level model on the Hamilton supercomputer:
+### Running the multilevel analysis on the Hamilton supercomputer:

 Issue the following commands: